MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-onelake-page.md

 * **Workspace name** - Name of the workspace.

-* **Workspace ID** - Unique identifier for the workspace.
+* **Workspace ID** - Workspace unique identifier.

-* **Current storage (GB)** - Current storage of a specific workspace.
+* **Current storage (GB)** - Current storage in GB of a specific workspace.

 * **Billed storage (GB)** -  Billed storage in GB of a specific workspace.

-* **Billed storage %** -  Billed storage divided by the sum of billed storages in the capacity.
-This can help determine contribution of the current workspace in the overall capacity storage utilization.
+* **Billed storage %** -  Workspace billed storage divided by the sum of billed storages in the capacity.
+Use to determine the contribution of the workspace to the overall capacity storage use.

 ## Column charts